stephengold/FuzeCreek/README.md

   + using Bash or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

-You can run the console-based:
+You can run the console-based version:
 + using Bash or PowerShell or Zsh: `./gradlew :FCConsole:run`
 + using Windows Command Prompt: `.\gradlew :FCConsole:run`